Kadugu: Soundtrack

-Release
+Release and reception

 The film had a theatrical release on 24 March 2017, following a premiere show in the week leading up to the release.
-In their review, Sify.com stated the film was "a solid comeback from Vijay Milton" and that the director "clearly conveys that filmmaking is not about grand sets, big names or a mammoth budget".
-Sreedhar Pillai of FirstPost wrote "Vijay Milton film's biggest strength is its story and characterisation", and added "Rajakumaran as Puli Pandi is a revelation and aptly cast, while Bharat as Nambi has given a stunning performance".
-Likewise the Times of India gave the film a positive review, mentioning "Milton narrates a story whose plot points are familiar, but he injects freshness into the film by giving it a unique setting and populating it with characters who are unusual and fascinating", while the Deccan Chronicle also cited the film is "well etched out with strong dialogues".
+In their review, Sify stated the film was "a solid comeback from Vijay Milton" and that the director "clearly conveys that filmmaking is not about grand sets, big names or a mammoth budget".
+Sreedhar Pillai wrote for Firstpost, "Vijay Milton film's biggest strength is its story and characterisation", and added "Rajakumaran as Puli Pandi is a revelation and aptly cast, while Bharat as Nambi has given a stunning performance".
+Likewise The Times of India gave the film a positive review, mentioning "Milton narrates a story whose plot points are familiar, but he injects freshness into the film by giving it a unique setting and populating it with characters who are unusual and fascinating", while the Deccan Chronicle also cited the film is "well etched out with strong dialogues".

 The New Indian Express noted "the script and direction may not have reached the level of Milton's delightful debut directorial venture Goli Soda (2014), but its emotional take on life, honesty and sincerity in its storytelling, gives it a positive feel", suggesting to "watch Kadugu once".
 In contrast, The Hindu's Vishal Menon wrote the film is "over-the-top, yet disturbing tale about overcoming guilt" and "it's these flaws that pull down a powerful film, simply to an ordinary one".
-Baradwaj Rangan of Film Companion wrote "But the moment that really made me wince was when Pandi berates a man – all red-blooded men, really – for running after "blue-film actress" Sunny Leone for an autograph, and yet staying put when a local woman is abused.
-What can you say about a film that wants to fight for women's causes, and yet labels an unapologetic female professional a slut?"
+Baradwaj Rangan wrote, "What can you say about a film that wants to fight for women's causes, and yet labels an unapologetic female professional a slut?"